The Chow Motive of a Locally Trivial Fibration: Introduction.

 act as zero on $CH^{j}(X)$ ($0 \leq j \leq 2\dim(X)$).
 Then $Y$ has a Chow-K\"unneth decomposition $\pi_{0}(Y), \dots, \pi_{2 \dim(Y)}(Y)$ and for each $j$,

 act as zero on $CH^{j}(Y)$. \fin \end{theorem}

 As an example of the previously mentioned fibrations we have the flag bundles associated to a given vector bundle $E$ over a variety $X$, more generally, any locally trivial fibration with fibres isomorphic to a quotient of a linear algebraic group by a parabolic subgroup.
+Our results are true even for varieties defined over a field having positive characteristic or not being algebraically closed.

-\section{The Chow Ring of a Locally Trivial Fibration}
+\section{The Chow ring of a locally trivial fibration.}

-We will consider fibrations with fibres isomorphic to a given variety $Z$ satisfying the following properties. \\
+In this section we calculate the Chow ring of certain locally trivial fibrations.
+The results given here are based in Proposition 1 in \cite{EDI97} and Lemma 2.8 in \cite{ELL89} and we include them for the sake of completeness.
+We will consider fibrations with fibres isomorphic to a given variety $Z$ satisfying the following properties.

 \begin{definition} Let $Z$ be a smooth projective variety with dimension $n$.
 We say that $Z$ satisfies the \textbf{Chow pairing conditions} if for each $p$ such that $0 \le p \le n$ we can find cycle classes $\tau_{p,1},...,\tau_{p,m_{p}} \in CH^{p}(Z)$ such that \begin{enumerate} \item $CH^{n}(Z) \cong \db{Z} \tau_{n,1}$ (where $\tau_{n,1}$ denotes the class of a point in $Z$). \item For $p < n$, $CH^{p}(Z)$ is a free $\db{Z}$-module with finite rank